eloiseberthier/Safe_RL/Kakade.md

 ## Discussion

-An algorithm that finds an "approximately" optimal solution in polynomial time in eps, but not in the size of the state space.
+An algorithm that finds an "approximately" optimal solution in polynomial time in eps, but not in the size of the state space (!).

 (a) Finding a greedy policy chooser is a regression problem.